 - Open spine surgeries – Open spine surgeries have been the traditional choice for patients with slipped disc pain for years.
-During the operation, the patient is placed under general anesthesia and the spine is accessed through a large incision in the back, neck, abdomen, or throat.
+During the operation, the spine is accessed through a large incision in the back, neck, abdomen, or throat.
 The offending slipped disc is removed and replaced with a bone graft and is stabilized with hardware.
 Over time, the vertebrae are expected to fuse together, although occasionally bone grafting fails.
 If this occurs a second surgery is usually required.
 Healing and rehabilitation from an open neck or back procedure can take several months to a year.

 Laser Spine Institute